KooEeVee/ot_harjoitustyo/one-minute-workout/documentation/user_faq.md

 ## How can I start the exercise?

-- Click Start exercise button in the timer window and the One-Minute-Workout schedule will start
+- Click Start exercise button in the timer window and the One-Minute-Workout schedule will start with the first exercise pop up window
-- The next exercise window will pop up after the first exercise, according to your chosen interval
+- The next exercise window will pop up according to your chosen interval
+- Exercise windows close automatically after 60 seconds

 ## How can I skip an exercise?